info443-wi22/project-1-fretws/README.md

 ## Refactoring

 ### Testability

 Many parts of the services package and its immediate clients used chains of getters instead of temporary variables, which leads to fewer lines of code, a cleaner look, and in the end, poor debuggability.

+The following is a list of the locations of these types of infractions, all having been corrected:

+- annotate() in FirebaseFunctionsService.Annotator.TEXT has a chain that should be broken up
+- annotate() in FirebaseFunctionsService.Annotator.OBJECT has a chain that should be broken up
+- The TextRecognitionRequest object should have a local constant instead of a magic string
+- The ObjectRecognitionRequest object should have a local constant instead of a magic string
+- The ObjectRecognitionRequest object should have a local constant instead of a magic number

 These were my first targets for refactoring, largely because it was necessary to make these refactorings in order to develop a test suite.

 Also for the purpose of testability, I was forced to change visibility of certain functions from `private` to `internal`.

 ### `requestAnnotation()` and `formatAnnotationResult()`

-The rest of the Refactoring section is devoted to specific cases of refactoring that had meaningful impact on package architecture, including readability, flexibility, and maintainability.
+The rest of the Refactoring section is devoted to specific cases of refactoring that had meaningful impact on package architecture, including readability, modifiability, and maintainability.

 ``` Kotlin
 fun requestAnnotation(image: Bitmap): AnnotateImageResponse {